NSAPH-Data-Processing/LegoLoaderX/README.md

 **Modular, reproducible data loading for health and environmental research.
 Built on the Lego Data Model.**

-**LegoLoaderX** provides PyTorch-compatible Datasets designed for epidemiological and environmental data applications.
-It provides standardized access to a vetted internal data warehouse — the **Lego Data Model** — composed of materialized views across air quality, climate, census, and health data.
+**LegoLoaderX** provides PyTorch-compatible Datasets designed for epidemiological and environmental data applications which are built from a standardized access to a vetted internal data warehouse — the **Lego Data Model** — composed of materialized views across air quality, climate, census, and health data.

 This package enables deep learning pipelines to easily and reproducibly access complex structured data via a simple, familiar PyTorch interface.